Lessons for Beginners & Improvers

 Extra info: Calvin Presbyterian has a 65-yr history of hosting Scottish country dancing.
 The room has a good wood floor, and the church is handy to the subway (5-minute walk north from St Clair Station).
 There is Green P Parking just next door.

-Level 3 Class (Advanced) — Midtown (Yonge & St Clair)
+• Level 3 Class (Advanced) — North Toronto (Yonge & St Clair)

 Day & Time: Monday 7:30 – 9:30pm